 Ease of Use

 Above-ground pool filters vary in their ease of use.
-Sand and D.E. filters are more complex, requiring the user to adjust the filter to different settings to backwash, rinse, and even winterize the filter.
-They also require the user to add sand or D.E. to the system periodically.
+Sand and DE filters are more complex, requiring you to adjust the filter to different settings to backwash, rinse, and even winterize the filter.
+They also require you to add sand or DE to the system periodically.

 Cartridge-based filters are easy to use.
 Most cartridge filters consist of a combined pump and filter.
-When the filter is full, the user simply turns off the pump, opens the top of the filter, replaces the cartridge with a new one, closes the lid, and turns the pump on.
+When the filter is full, you simply turn off the pump, open the top of the filter, replace the cartridge with a new one, close the lid, and turn the pump on.
 They require no backwashing and typically have a single switch that turns the pump on and off.